alpaka-group/alpaka3/README.md

 spack load gcc@14.1.0
 spack load cmake@3.29.1

-# -Dalpaka_API_OMP=ON is implicitly set, if the compiler not support OpenMP only serial code will be generated
+# -Dalpaka_DEP_OMP=ON is implicitly set, if the compiler not support OpenMP only serial code will be generated
 cmake ../alpaka -Dalpaka_TESTING=ON -Dalpaka_BENCHMARKS=ON -Dalpaka_EXAMPLES=ON -DBUILD_TESTING=ON
 make -j
 ctest --output-on-failure